-This class provides an exciting opportunity for all grade 9 students who enjoy singing, acting, and stage production.
+O This class provides an exciting opportunity for all grade 9 students who enjoy singing, acting, and stage production.
 Students learn more about each of these areas in a fun, comfortable atmosphere!
 Students will have the opportunity to perform and participate in a variety of musical theatre activities that include a musical theatre production.

 Students in this class should also join the noon hour choir class and are invited to audition for the Grade 9 Vocal Jazz Ensemble - Vocal Jazz 3.

-MUSIC/INSTRUMENTAL 9
+MUSIC/COMPOSITION 9

-Prerequisite: Experience with a concert band instrument Co-Requisite: Noon Band 9
+Prerequisite: Experience with a concert band instrument, an orchestra instrument, or choir Co-Requisite: Noon Band 9, or Noon Choir 9, or Orchestra 9

-This class emphasizes sight-reading, technical skill development, and an appreciation of musical ensemble performance with respect to dynamics, tone, balance and intonation.
-Music/Instrumental 9 students are required to participate in Noon Band 9 for extra credit and are invited to audition for the Grade 9 Jazz Band - Campbell Jazz 3.
+- o This class emphasizes sight-reading, technical skill development, and an appreciation of musical ensemble performance with respect to dynamics, tone, balance, and intonation. - o The class also involves a composition component with applicable theory.

+Music/Instrumental 9 students are required to participate in Noon Band 9, Noon Choir 9, or Orchestra for extra credit.

-Besides the above time tabled classes, the music department also offers many exciting musical opportunities in off timetable courses:
+The music department also offers many exciting musical opportunities in off timetable (noon hour, early morning, after school) courses: